Welcome to the AIOMFAC website

 Check the list of references given at the end of About AIOMFAC and the information in the text on that page to find a number of sources describing the AIOMFAC model and its various applications reported in the scientific literature.

-Starting as the PhD thesis project of Andreas Zuend at ETH Zurich back in 2004, the AIOMFAC model has been under development for several years now, involving a number of project partners.
+Starting as the PhD thesis project of Andreas Zuend at ETH Zurich back in 2004, the AIOMFAC model has been under development for several years by now, involving a number of project partners.
 This website is one of the more recent products of that development process, with the goal of making the model available to the wider community.
 We are grateful for the financial support received from the following funding agencies, enabling the research and development of the AIOMFAC model and this website over the past 17+ years:

 – AIOMFAC model development